 And perhaps you already knew that.
 Or perhaps it doesn't apply in Middle Earth because there are other common red-yellow objects.
 Or perhaps it just doesn't matter.
 But I figured I'd mention it.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five three zero three as a four place number.
+In the field marked validation number, enter six nine five five as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved